hashicorp/design-system/website/docs/components/flyout/partials/code/how-to-use.md

 !!!
 Info

-When a Flyout is opened with the keyboard, the focus is automatically set to the first focusable element inside the Flyout, which is the "Dismiss" button.
+When a Flyout is opened with the keyboard, the focus is automatically set to the first focusable element inside the Flyout, which is the “Dismiss” button.

 !!!